 What is the safest county in Ireland?

-Neighbouring counties Roscommon and Longford compete to be named safest in Ireland.
+Neighboring counties Roscommon and Longford compete to be named safest in Ireland.
 Amicably, of course.
-Nearly two hours drive from Dublin, they are outside the commuter range, but not completely isolated.
+Nearly two hours drive from Dublin, they are outside the commuter range but not completely isolated.

 The pros of living in Ireland

 In Ireland, the past is not a foreign country.
 At any moment, you can find yourself looking at and even touching an ancient Ireland.